aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 The operator address will receive the pool commission that was set at the initialization of the delegation pool and will act as a normal Delegation Pool account that is able to do all of the operations described in [Delegation pool operations](#delegation-pool-operations).

-It is not mandatory to operate an Aptos node personally to become a part of the active validators set.
-Instead, one can designate an individual with an Aptos node as the operator and associate the pool with their node.
-By doing so, the new operator will be able to successfully join the active validators set.

 ## Prerequisites